-Where Can I Ride My Bike In California?
+Where Can I Ride My Bike in California?

 Where you can ride is more complicated than you might imagine!
 California’s bike laws are found in California’s vehicle code.
 Generally speaking bicyclists have the same rights and responsibilities as motor vehicle drivers.
 But, there are some important exceptions, which are outlined below.